jonsuh/jonsuh.com/_posts/2015-02-13-git-command-line-shortcuts.md

 function glf() { git log --all --grep="$1"; }
 {% endhighlight %}

 You can quickly see how these aliases can save you keystrokes.
-Most of the aliases are pretty straight forward—for example, instead of `git checkout -b <branch-name>`:
+Most of the aliases are pretty straight forward—for example, instead of `git add assets/css/screen.css`, you can run:

+{% highlight bash %}
+ga assets/css/screen.css
+{% endhighlight %}

+or instead of `git checkout -b <branch-name>`:

 {% highlight bash %}
 gcb <branch-name>